Endangered species recovery plan: Europe

 Since 2008, the European Commission has supported the development of Species Action Plans for selected species.
 The documents "are intended to be used as a tool for identifying and prioritising measures to restore the populations of these species across their range within the EU.
 They provide information about the status, ecology, threats and current conservation measures for each species and list the key actions that are required to improve their conservation status in Europe.
 Each Plan is the result of an extensive process of consultation with individual experts in Europe".

 United States

 In the US, the Endangered Species Act of 1973 requires that all species considered endangered must have a plan implemented for their recovery.
 The Fish and Wildlife Service and the National Oceanic and Atmospheric Administration (NOAA) National Marine Fisheries Service are responsible for administering the act.
+In 1983, a recovery plan for Aconitum noveboracense was approved, became the first plant taxon to have an implemented recovery plan.
 The recovery plan is a document which specifies what research and management actions are necessary to support recovery, but does not itself commit manpower or funds.
 Recovery plans are used in setting funding priorities and provide direction to local, regional, and state planning efforts.
 Recovery is when the threats to species survival are neutralized and the species will be able to survive in the wild.

 In the US, a recovery plan must contain at least: